Christmas Contact for Separated and Divorced Parents banner

 • Posted on

-• Christmas Day is split with the children spending time at both households as both parents still live nearby
+• Christmas Day is split, with the children spending time at both households, as both parents still live nearby.

 Not all parents can agree on the principles of Xmas contact.
 Alternatively, things may change, such as:

-• One parent may have changed their job and may now be working shifts or having to work over Xmas
+4. One parent may have changed their job and may now be working shifts or having to work over Christmas.

-Christmas contact is for all parents
+The Christmas contact is for the children

-As specialist family law solicitors, we often hear the argument that Xmas contact should be prioritised for one parent as the other parent is not Christian.
-That is a point of view that some parents agree on.
-However, the parent who does not celebrate Xmas will probably want to spend extra quality time with the children during a festival that is important to them and their family.
-Alternatively, the parent may argue that Xmas is a time for families, whether you celebrate it as a religious festival or not, and that both parents should get to spend time with the children during the holiday season when the children are off school and some workplaces are closed or working shorter hours.
+2. Only one of the parents is of the Christian faith.
+However, the parent who does not celebrate Christmas will probably want to spend extra quality time with the children during a festival that is important to them and their family.
+Alternatively, the parent may argue that Christmas is a time for families, whether parents celebrate it as a religious festival or not, and that both parents should get to spend time with the children during the holiday season when the children are off school and some workplaces are closed or working shorter hours.

-Agreeing to Xmas contact
+Agreeing to the Xmas contact

-In an ideal world, parents will agree on the parenting arrangements for their children over the Xmas period without needing to consult a family law solicitor.
-If you can reach an agreement then keep a record of it, even if it is only an email or text.
-That way if the other parent changes their mind, you have some evidence of what was agreed.
+If you can reach an agreement, keep a record of it, even if it is just an email or text.
+That way, if the other parent changes their mind, you have some evidence of what was agreed.

 Child arrangement orders and Xmas contact

-If you cannot agree on Christmas contact or other issues you may need to apply to the family court for a child arrangement order.
-A child arrangement order sets out the living and contact arrangements for children after a separation or divorce.
-An order is only normally necessary if parents cannot reach an agreement over residence or contact or over a specific issue, such as the precise Xmas contact arrangements.
+A child arrangement order sets out the living and contact arrangements for children after a parental separation or divorce.
+A family law judge will usually say that a child custody and contact order is only considered necessary if the two parents cannot reach an agreement on residence or contact, or on a specific issue, such as the precise Christmas schedule or drop-off point.

-If you do not think that you will be able to reach an agreement over parenting plans or Xmas contact it is best to speak to a family law solicitor as soon as possible.
-They will be able to advise you on whether they think your contact proposals are reasonable and whether you would be likely to be successful if you were to apply to the family court for a child arrangement order.
-They can also support you by providing legal advice during family mediation or by providing legal representation in your child arrangement order application.
+If you do not think that you will be able to reach an agreement over parenting plans or Christmas contact, it is best to speak to a Family Lawyer as soon as possible.
+The solicitor will advise you on whether they think your contact proposals are reasonable over the festive season and whether you would be likely to achieve the type of order you are seeking if you were to apply to the family court for a child arrangement order.

 Related Posts